-Introduction to Business Economics: Definition, Nature and Scope, Relationship with other disciplines - business decision making process- The role of managerial economist- Basic economic principles - the concept of opportunity cost, Marginalism, Equi-marginalism, incremental concept, Time perspective, discounting principle, risk and uncertainty.
+Introduction to Business Economics: Definition, Nature And Scope, Relationship With Other Disciplines - Business Decision Making Process- The Role Of Managerial Economist- Basic Economic Principles - The Concept Of Opportunity Cost, Marginalism, Equi-Marginalism, Incremental Concept, Time Perspective, Discounting Principle, Risk And Uncertainty.

-Theory of Demand and Supply: Demand Analysis - demand function, law of demand, determinants of demand, types of demand.
-Elasticity of demand, types, Measurement and significance of Elasticity of Demand.
-Demand Forecasting, Need for Demand Forecasting, Methods of Demand Forecasting.
-Supply - Supply function, determinants of supply, law of supply, Elasticity of Supply.
+Theory of Demand and Supply: Demand Analysis - Demand Function, Law Of Demand, Determinants Of Demand, Types Of Demand.
+Elasticity Of Demand, Types, Measurement And Significance Of Elasticity Of Demand.
+Demand Forecasting, Need For Demand Forecasting, Methods Of Demand Forecasting.

+Supply - Supply Function, Determinants Of Supply, Law Of Supply, Elasticity Of Supply.

-Production and Cost Analysis: Production function, Production function with one, two variables, Cobb-Douglas Production Function, Marginal Rate of Technical Substitution, Isoquants and Isocosts, Returns to Scale, Economies of scale - Innovations and global competitiveness.
-Cost concepts, determinants of cost, cost-output relationship in the short run and long run, short run vs. long run costs, average cost curves.
+Production Analysis: Production Function, Production Function With One, Two Variables, Cobb-Douglas Production Function, Marginal Rate of Technical Substitution, Isoquants and Isocosts, Returns to Scale, Economies of Scale - Innovations And Global Competitiveness.